igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/integer/factorial/Factorial.md

 ## Instructions

-Given positive integer `n` implement a function, which returns a [factorial](https://en.wikipedia.org/wiki/Factorial) of that number.
+Given positive integer `n` implement a function, which returns a [factorial](https://en.wikipedia.org/wiki/Factorial) of that integer.
 Factorial (of positive integer) is number that is created by multiplying all numbers from 1 to `n` eg. factorial of `3` (`3!`) is equal to `6` (`3 * 2 * 1`)

 [Puzzle](Factorial.kt) | [Solution](FactorialSolution.kt)